otrv4/otrv4/otrv4.md

 and the DH ratchet (with ECDH) from the Double Ratchet algorithm [\[2\]](#references).
 OTRv4 adds 3072-bit (384-byte) DH keys, called the brace key pair, to the Double Ratchet algorithm.
 These keys are used to protect transcripts of data messages in case ECC is broken.
-During the DAKE, both parties agree upon the first set of DH keys.
-Then, during every third DH ratchet in the Double Ratchet, a new key is agreed upon.
+During the DAKE and initialization of the Double Ratchet Algorithm, both parties agree upon the first set of ECDH and DH keys.
+Then, during every third DH ratchet in the Double Ratchet, a new DH key is agreed upon.
 Between each DH brace key ratchet, both sides will conduct a symmetric brace key ratchet.

 The following variables keep state as the ratchet moves forward: